-Revenue, leasing from continuing operations increased \$27,000 from 2017 due principally to a decrease in rent (\$88,000) associated with fewer tenants in the Steeple Street Building along with the transfer of the building to the lessee of Parcel 20 effective December 1, 2018 offset by cost of living increases in two of the Parcels (\$49,000), increases in short-term lease rents (\$23,000), increase in contingent rent (\$8,000) and an increase (\$35,000) in both contractual and contingent rent under the Lamar lease.
-Interest income results from earnings on certificates of deposit and a money market account.
+Revenue, leasing from continuing operations decreased \$125,000 from 2018 due principally to a decrease in rent associated with the transfer of the Steeple Street building and land leased for parking purposes to the lessee of Parcel 20 effective December 1, 2018 (\$297,000) offset by scheduled rent increases (\$108,000), and an increase in contingent rent from both Lamar and applicable long-term leases (\$64,000).
+Interest income in 2019 is lower than 2018 due to lower interest rates on and amounts in money market accounts.

-Operating expenses decreased \$379,000 due principally to: reduced costs associated with legal fees incurred in connection with the review of tenant compliance with the insurance requirements provided in the Company's long-term land leases (\$111,000), general liability and property insurance costs (\$49,000), legal costs associated with the eviction of a Steeple Street tenant due to nonpayment of rent and common area charges (\$75,000), bad debt expense (\$64,000) in connection with the evicted tenant and repairs and maintenance at the Steeple Street Building (\$61,000).
+Operating expenses decreased \$427,000 due principally to: elimination of operating costs associated with the Steeple Street building as a result of the Parcel 20 lease (\$344,000), reduced legal costs incurred in connection with the review of tenant compliance with the insurance requirements provided in the Company's long-term land leases (\$62,000) and legal costs related to lease matters (\$37,000) offset by an increase in various other expenses (\$16,000).